 One of our favorite ways to travel is by taking a road trip.
 It is the perfect way for the whole family to spend quality time together while exploring different destinations.
 There’s no worry of public meltdowns on planes, trains or buses—that’s not to say, however, that meltdowns won’t happen though!

 Road trips with kids can help families reduce costs on their vacations; you don’t need to fork out for expensive airfares for everyone and you can pack a cooler for picnics along the way.
 Although, I must admit, while some kids may be excited to sit in the car for hours at a time, others can get bored incredibly quickly.
 Below I have shared some handy tips o help you plan your next (relatively) hassle-free road trip whether it is just up I-5 or across the country.
+Also check out these helpful tips on what to avoid while planning a road trip.

 1. Plan Your Route, Stops & Accommodation